 R301.2.2.3.3 Concrete construction.
-Concrete construction shall comply with the requirements of Section R611 or R612.
+Concrete construction shall comply with the requirements of Section R611.7.1.4.

 R301.2.2.4 Seismic Design Categories D1 and D2.
 Structures assigned to Seismic Design Categories D1 and D2 shall conform to the requirements for Seismic Design Category C and the additional requirements of this section.